LordArugula/CS230-Entrepreneurism-Ethics-Project/README.md

 * Discuss one of your Ethics Board Members(ITEM 3).

 This in-person presentation will be recorded for attendance.
 It is critical you come so you can hear about other presentations.
 It will help you along with the YouTube presentation to evaluate other groups work (remember this is a peer evaluated project).
 NOTE: it is up to you to choose which one item of the ethics policy, one item of cultural policy and which one ethics board member you will discuss.

+## Deliverables
+EACH member of the group MUST turn in separately --even though it is the same content.

+### Initial Schedule Report : Due Sept.
+24, 11pm
+Turn ii screenshot of Kanban/Trello board showing detailed Schedule (see above week 5 item) to BB -> Discussion Board -> ENTREPRENEUR & ETHICS SCHEDULE

+### Weekly Progress Reports: - due 11pm[Oct 15, 22, 29, Nov.
+5, 12]
+Make a posting to BB -> Discussion Board -> Group Progress Report Week X
+* Summary: A few sentences describing the work your group accomplished that week
+* Trello Screenshot: a screenshot of the updated Trello board.
+You need to update this and move cards around the 3 columns Milestones, In Progress, Completed as you are working on them.

+### GitHub based Wiki Report & YouTube Presentation: Due Nov.
+28, 11pm
+Create GitHub Repository that is public so ALL can see that contains wiki of documentation described above that includes link to YouTube presentation and turn in URL to this GitHub wiki. and post it to BB -> Discussion Board -> Entrepreneur & Ethics Submission

+### In Person Lightning Round Presentation
+In our in-person meeting (now via Zoom) scheduled below your group will have approximately 5 minutes to do a speed presentation where you will discuss ITEM 1-Company Name, Long Term Vision, Introduce your Team, Discussion ONE point of your Ethics and Cultural Policies and Discuss one of your Ethics Board Members.
+This in-person meeting will be recorded for attendance.
+It is critical you come so you can hear about other presentations.
+It will help you understand how you will be evaluating others.